trejnado/solid/SOLID.md

 ## How to find<a id="orgheadline23"></a>

--   different clients are using different sets of methods
+-   different clients are using different sets of methods (focus on roles!)

 ## How to introduce<a id="orgheadline24"></a>